Svetansu/reactnd-project-myreads-starter/README.md

 ## About

+MyReads is a book-keeping app that allows users to add, select and categorize books which they have read, are currently reading, or want to read.
+It allows users to add new books to these categories by searching for them by name, and remove any books from the shelves they're in.
+It's developed using the React Framework.
+The starter code for this project provides one App.js file with the functionality of a Home Page and a Search Page, along with an API server and a client library for receiving, updating and storing book information as users interact with the application.

 I have added some information below to make understanding my work easier:

-    -- The starter code for this project gave us one App.js file with the functionality of a Home Page and a Search Page.
-       I chose to distribute App.js into separate components, which are:
+    --  I chose to distribute App.js into separate components, which are:
             - Book.js: Component to render each book in any shelves or search results.
             - BookRow.js: The shelves or "rows" of books are stored as a component named BookRow.
             - HomePage.js: The main landing page, where the 3 main shelves and a button to add more books, are present.